aroberge/pyextensions/topics/survivor_bias.md

 I have no doubt that he was very much deserving of the teaching award he received;
 having met him only once and remembering his presentation 10 years later is a clear sign that he made quite a positive impression.

 Yet, in spite of Dr. van Bommel's opinion expressed to me at the time, I am not convinced at all that C++ is objectively a better language than Python (or Racket, Scratch, etc.) to teach computer programming concepts to beginners;
 in fact, I am convinced that the opposite is true.
+Admitedly, this is just a personal opinion, but one that seems to be shared by many people.

+It should be noted that awards given for teaching are often based on the submission of a teaching dossier that included student evaluations including comments provided by students and colleagues.
+What they do not typically include is any information about students having abandoned a course as they found it too
+difficult: teaching dossiers often give an incomplete picture as a result of survivor bias.
+However, since **all** teaching dossiers likely suffer from the selectivity resulting from survivor bias, they still can be an important tool in identifying who might be more deserving of an award.
+Comparing teaching dossiers might give us some information as to how Dr. van Bommel is perceived as a teacher compared with other colleagues, but they give us no information as to how C++ compares with other programming languages as a first language to learn programming concepts.

-Still, while I think that Python is an excellent choice for teaching programming to beginners, I believe that it could be improved for that purpose.
+All that being said, while I think that Python is an excellent choice for teaching programming to beginners, I believe that it could be improved for that purpose.
 I also believe that many potential improvements do not need to be part of the core language, but only available as temporary aids during the